 How to Vote

 Aren’t we lucky to live in Washington State?
 We lead the way with secure mail-in ballots.
-Just register, receive your ballot in the mail, and return it by mail or drop box.
+Just register, receive your ballot in the mail in plenty of time, and return it by mail or drop box.

-To Register: If you need to register go to votewa.gov.
-This site, operated by the Secretary of state is also the place to change your address and check your ballot status.
+To Register: If you need to register go to votewa.gov, the site of the Secretary of State, where you can also change your address and check your ballot status.

 We encourage you to return it as soon as possible, by mail or to a drop box location in your county: Jefferson, Clallam, and Grays Harbor counties.

 Your county’s Auditor will process the ballots.
 They check the signature, and contact you if there is an issue with it.
 On election night, the ballots in the machines are counted.
-The results are posted quickly at the Secretary of State’s website.
+The results are posted quickly (usually by 8:30 or so) at the Secretary of State’s website.
 Ballots that arrive on election day or trickle in by mail over the following days are counted and added to the totals.
-Counties certify their results in weeks and the state certifies the election after a month.
+Counties certify their results in a few weeks and the state certifies the election after a month.

-If you have a relative or friend who would like you to return their ballot, it is not illegal under Washington law to return it for them.
+It is legal in Washington for you to return a ballot for another person.
 Again, the drop box is the best option.
 If someone offers to return your ballot for you, be sure it’s someone you trust, get contact information.
 You can make sure they followed through by checking your Ballot Status at voteWA.gov